 California Wild Grape is a native deciduous grapevine with edible purple fruits and beautiful fall foliage.

 Wild Grape is a native food with edible grapes and leaves.
-It is generally used as an ornamental in native gardens, but the tart, juicy fruits can also be used as food for humans and wildlife - cooked, dried, or made into wild jams, jellies, or pies (sweeter when dried).
+It is generally used as an ornamental in native gardens, but the tart and seedy, yet juicy, fruits can also be used as food for humans and wildlife - cooked, dried, or made into wild jams, jellies, or pies (sweeter when dried).
 Some adventurous home-brewers are even using them to ferment unique wines!
 Others crafty gardeners use it as a hardy rootstock for other grape varieties.

 The leaves can also be steamed and used to wrap vegetables, fruits, or grains ("Dolmas"), a traditional food use in many cultures, imparted a pleasant flavour.
 The young tendrils can be a pleasantly sour snack when eaten raw.
 The leaves are even used in pickling to keep pickles crispy in storage.